 LTL shipping can be a convenient and cost-effective way to ship goods.
-However, this process has many pitfalls and intricate details that are often confusing to the shipper.
+However, this process has many pitfalls and intricate details that often confuse a shipper.
 One area of LTL shipping that may cause confusion is additional LTL services.

 What are additional LTL services?

-Additional LTL services are extra service offers for an added fee to satisfy the shipper’s needs.
-When shipping less-than-truckload, clear communication between the consignee and the carrier is crucial for a successful shipping process.
-It is very important for the shipper to know how the entire process after delivery will look.
+Additional LTL services are extra services available when the shipper needs them.
+The caveat is that they come with extra fees.
+When you ship less-than-truckload (LTL), clear communication between the consignee and the carrier is crucial for a successful delivery.
+It is very important for the shipper to know how the entire process after the delivery looks.
 LTL shipping is comparably low-priced, however, it has many additional services that may add up to the final shipping cost.
-Essentially, the definition of an additional service varies from carrier to carrier, but knowing the very basics of the additional services in LTL will help you avoid misunderstandings and money losses.
+Essentially, the definition of an additional service varies from carrier to carrier.
+Knowing the very basics of the additional services in LTL help you avoid misunderstandings and money losses.

-What are the types of additional LTL services?
+What are the different types of additional LTL services?

 Lift gate service at pickup/delivery